 Drive the Adoption and Endorsement of VBLOC Therapy Through Obesity Therapy Experts.
 Our clinical development strategy is to collaborate closely with regulatory bodies, obesity therapy experts and scientific experts.
-We have established credible and open relationships with obesity therapy experts and scientific experts and we believe these obesity therapy experts and scientific experts will be important in promoting patient awareness and gaining widespread adoption if the Maestro System is approved and commercialized.
+We have established credible and open relationships with obesity therapy experts and scientific experts will be important in promoting patient awareness and gaining widespread adoption if the Maestro System is approved and commercialized.